 There is a general restriction against foreigners owning land in Cambodia.
 However, regarding foreign ownership of co-owned buildings, a major step forward was achieved with the promulgation of the Law on Provision of Ownership Rights over Private Units in Co-Owned Buildings to Foreigners.
-Since the promulgation of this law and the adoption of Sub-Decree No. 82, dated 29 July 2010, on the Determination of the Proportion and Methods for Calculating Private Units that Can Be Owned by Foreigners in Co-Owned Buildings, foreigners are allowed to own up to 70% of private units in coowned buildings or condominiums, excluding ground and underground floors.
-Specific formalities have to be undertaken in order to apply for co-ownership titles in order to register foreigners' rights to co-owned buildings or condominiums.
-This law may be applied to both newly constructed coowned buildings or existing buildings which are to be converted into co-owned buildings.
+The promulgation of this law was followed by the adoption of Sub-Decree No. 82, dated 29 July 2010, on the Determination of the Proportion and Methods for Calculating Private Units that Can Be Owned by Foreigners in Co-Owned Buildings.
+This allows foreigners to own up to 70% of private units in co-owned buildings or condominiums, excluding ground and underground floors.
+Specific formalities have to be undertaken in order to apply for co-ownership titles in order to register a foreigner's rights to co-owned buildings or condominiums.
+This law may be applied to both newly constructed co-owned buildings or existing buildings which are to be converted into co-owned buildings.
 Most private units in Cambodia are not registered as "co-owned" property at the Land Registry, therefore, according to the laws of Cambodia, only Cambodian citizens or Cambodian entities can legally own them.
-Cambodian entities are defined as entity whose 51% or more of the voting shares are held by Cambodian citizens or entity having the registered address in Cambodia.
-As a result, in order for foreigners to own land in accordance with Cambodian law, it is often necessary for such foreigners to set up a landholding company in which the foreigners hold 49% of the voting shares and the Cambodian legal person or entity holds 51% of the voting shares.
+Cambodian entities are defined as entities in which 51% or more of the voting shares are held by a Cambodian citizen or entity with a registered address in Cambodia.
+As a result, in order for foreigners to own land in accordance with Cambodian law, it is often necessary that they set up a landholding company in which they hold 49% of the voting shares and a Cambodian legal person or entity holds the other 51%.
 In addition, foreigners may register a security interest in land by way of a hypothec (mortgage).